vidaxl-com/cowlog/packages/cowlog/README.md

 generalisation; it gives a lot of flexibility to the platform in the future.
 You can use cowlog in a way you already used it, but if you don't add an extra closing parenthesis to your logging will be executed asynchronously.
-It's specific actions that can be altered through the use if it's DSL.
+It's specific actions that can be altered through the use if its DSL.
 All the documentation examples are working as in the documentation.
 Please check the **return example**, the behaviour of the feature has changed.

-will be executed assyncronously.
+will be executed asynchronously.

 # Cowlog